krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 ## 11.8.2 &nbsp; Algorithm Characteristics

-Bucket sort is suitable for processing very large data volumes.
-For example, if the input data contains 1 million elements and system memory cannot load all the data at once, the data can be divided into 1000 buckets, each bucket sorted separately, and then the results merged.
+Bucket sort is suitable for processing very large datasets.
+For example, suppose the input contains 1 million elements, and limited memory prevents the system from loading all of them at once.
+In that case, the data can be divided into 1000 buckets, each bucket can be sorted separately, and the results can then be merged.

-- **Time complexity of $O(n + k)$**: Assuming the elements are evenly distributed among the buckets, then the number of elements in each bucket is $\frac{n}{k}$.
-Assuming sorting a single bucket uses $O(\frac{n}{k} \log\frac{n}{k})$ time, then sorting all buckets uses $O(n \log\frac{n}{k})$ time. **When the number of buckets $k$ is relatively large, the time complexity approaches $O(n)$**.
-Merging results requires traversing all buckets and elements, taking $O(n + k)$ time.
-In the worst case, all data is distributed into one bucket, and sorting that bucket uses $O(n^2)$ time.
+- **Time complexity is $O(n + k)$**: Assuming the elements are evenly distributed across the buckets, each bucket contains $\frac{n}{k}$ elements.
+If sorting a single bucket takes $O(\frac{n}{k} \log\frac{n}{k})$ time, then sorting all buckets takes $O(n \log\frac{n}{k})$ time. **When the number of buckets $k$ is relatively large, the time complexity approaches $O(n)$**.
+Merging the results requires traversing all buckets and elements, which takes $O(n + k)$ time.
+In the worst case, all data is placed into a single bucket, and sorting that bucket takes $O(n^2)$ time.
-- **Space complexity of $O(n + k)$, non-in-place sorting**: Additional space is required for $k$ buckets and a total of $n$ elements.
+- **Space complexity is $O(n + k)$, and bucket sort is not in-place**: It requires extra space for $k$ buckets and a total of $n$ elements.
 - Whether bucket sort is stable depends on whether the algorithm for sorting elements within buckets is stable.

 ## 11.8.3 &nbsp; How to Achieve Even Distribution

-Theoretically, bucket sort can achieve $O(n)$ time complexity. **The key is to evenly distribute elements to each bucket**, because real data is often not evenly distributed.
-For example, if we want to evenly distribute all products on Taobao into 10 buckets by price range, there may be very many products below 100 yuan and very few above 1000 yuan.
-If the price intervals are evenly divided into 10, the difference in the number of products in each bucket will be very large.
+In theory, bucket sort can achieve $O(n)$ time complexity. **The key is to distribute the elements evenly across the buckets**, because real-world data is often not uniformly distributed.
+For example, suppose we want to divide all products on Taobao evenly into 10 buckets by price range, but the price distribution is uneven: there are many products priced below 100 yuan and very few priced above 1000 yuan.
+If the price range is divided evenly into 10 intervals, the numbers of products in the buckets will differ greatly.

-To achieve even distribution, we can first set an approximate dividing line to roughly divide the data into 3 buckets. **After distribution is complete, continue dividing buckets with more products into 3 buckets until the number of elements in all buckets is roughly equal**.
+To achieve a more even distribution, we can first choose a rough boundary and partition the data into 3 buckets. **After that, buckets containing more products can be further divided into 3 buckets until the numbers of elements in all buckets are roughly equal**.

-As shown in Figure 11-14, this method essentially creates a recursion tree, with the goal of making the values of leaf nodes as even as possible.
-Of course, it is not necessary to divide the data into 3 buckets every round; the specific division method can be flexibly chosen according to data characteristics.
+As shown in Figure 11-14, this method essentially builds a recursion tree whose goal is to make the leaf nodes as balanced as possible.
+Of course, the data does not have to be split into 3 buckets in every round; the specific partitioning strategy can be chosen flexibly based on the characteristics of the data.

 ![Recursively dividing buckets](bucket_sort.assets/scatter_in_buckets_recursively.png){ class="animation-figure" }

 <p align="center"> Figure 11-14 &nbsp; Recursively dividing buckets </p>

-If we know the probability distribution of product prices in advance, **we can set the price dividing line for each bucket based on the data probability distribution**.
-It is worth noting that the data distribution does not necessarily need to be specifically calculated, but can also be approximated using a certain probability model based on data characteristics.
+If we know the probability distribution of product prices in advance, **we can set the price boundaries for each bucket according to that distribution**.
+Notably, the data distribution does not need to be measured exactly; it can also be approximated with a probability model chosen to fit the characteristics of the data.

 As shown in Figure 11-15, we assume that product prices follow a normal distribution, which allows us to reasonably set price intervals to evenly distribute products to each bucket.